salman-abedin/faint/README.md

 # faint: Extensible TUI fuzzy file explorer

-**faint** is a TUI fuzzy file explorer with scriptable operations & launch behaviors
+**faint** is a fuzzy file explorer for the CLI with scriptable operations & launch behaviors

 ## Features